Religion in pre-Islamic Arabia: Role of Mecca and the Kaaba

-The Kaaba, whose environs were regarded as sacred (haram), became a national shrine under the custodianship of the Quraysh, the chief tribe of Mecca, which made the Hejaz the most important religious area in north Arabia.
+The Kaaba, whose environs were regarded as sacred, became a national shrine under the custodianship of the Quraysh, the chief tribe of Mecca, which made the Hejaz the most important religious area in north Arabia.
 Its role was solidified by a confrontation with the Christian king Abraha, who controlled much of Arabia from a seat of power in Yemen in the middle of the sixth century.
-Abraha had recently constructed a splendid church in Sana'a, and he wanted to make that city a major centre of pilgrimage, but Mecca's Kaaba presented a challenge to his plan.
+Abraha had recently constructed a splendid church in Sanaa, and he wanted to make that city a major centre of pilgrimage, but Mecca's Kaaba presented a challenge to his plan.
 Abraha found a pretext for an attack on Mecca, presented by different sources alternatively as pollution of the church by a tribe allied to the Meccans or as an attack on Abraha's grandson in Najran by a Meccan party.
 The defeat of the army he assembled to conquer Mecca is recounted in detail by the Islamic tradition and is also alluded to in the Quran and pre-Islamic poetry.
 After the battle, which probably occurred around 565, the Quraysh became a dominant force in western Arabia, receiving the title "God's people" (ahl Allah) according to Islamic sources, and formed the cult association of ḥums, which tied members of many tribes in western Arabia to the Kaaba.